nicollis/blog.oll.is/content/posts/2023-09-01_comparison-of-different-idr/index.md

 ---
-title: "Comparison of Different International Data Regulations”
+title: "Comparison of Different International Data Regulations"
-description: “a method to planning out multiple goals for a year”
-summary: Yearly goal planning is hard, but if you plan on major growths in your life, it can be necessary.
-Here is my latest method for multi-goal planning to keep things focused and on track.
+description: " taking a look at different data regulations across the world. "
+summary: A high level summary of Data Regulations including CCPA, PIPEDA, PR Act 111, GDPR, and LGPD
-date: 2023-09-01T12:49:14-06:00
+date: 2023-09-01T10:49:14-06:00
 showtoc: true
-cover.image: “”
+cover.image: "./imges/map.png"
 cover.relative: true
 cover.hidden: false
-categories: [soft skills]
+categories: [data]
-tags: [project planning, goals, soft skills]
+tags: [internationalization, i18n, data regulations, data]
 ---
+![][image-1]
 ## Introduction

 In today's digital age, data architects face the complex challenge of navigating various international data privacy laws.
 This is crucial not only for compliance, but also for designing effective and secure data architectures.
 This blog post aims to elucidate key data regulations in the United States (specifically California's CCPA), Canada, Puerto Rico, the EMEA region, the APAC region, and Brazil that every data architect should be cognizant of.
 To provide a relatable point of comparison for U.S.-based architects, we will contrast each of these international laws against the California Consumer Privacy Act (CCPA).
 While going deeply into each law will out of scope for a single post, I hope to provide a basic understanding of how data protection laws differ once outside of the US for companies looking to expand their reach.

 ## Regulations

-#### United States: California Consumer Privacy Act (CCPA)
+### United States: California Consumer Privacy Act (CCPA)

 **Intro**: The CCPA is a state statute intended to enhance privacy rights and consumer protection for residents of California, United States.
 Although it is a state law, its reach is effectively nationwide, as many companies in the U.S. opt to comply with it to maintain a uniform data protection policy.
 Understanding CCPA is crucial as it serves as a reference point for comparing other international data privacy laws.